Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

                 Then wait for KEA to repopulate HSM EthernetInterfaces with the current IP address of the BMC, and by trying this step again to determine the BMC IP address.

-    9.  **If adding ncn-m001 and its BMC is connected to the site network** set the `BMC_IP` environment variable to current IP address or hostname of the BMC:
+    8.  **Perform this step if adding ncn-m001, otherwise skip:** set the `BMC_IP` environment variable to current IP address or hostname of the BMC:
         ```bash
         ncn-m# export BMC_IP=10.0.0.10
         ```

-    11. Collect NCN MAC Addresses for the following interfaces if they are present.
+    9. Collect NCN MAC Addresses for the following interfaces if they are present.
 Depending on the hardware present not all of the following interfaces will be present.
 The collected MAC addresses will be later used in this procedure with the add_management_ncn.py script.

         Depending on the hardware present in the NCN not all of these interfaces may not present.
         -   NCNs will have either 1 or 2 management PCIe NIC cards (2 or 4 PCIe NIC ports).